jjnether/obsidian_backup/jnetherton/DA/Active Orders/117631 - Kennedy Space Center.md

 	- Quote says:
 		- Ways 1 and 5 are equipped with quantity three auxiliary Form C contacts wired to the control cabinet for use by the control.
 		- Ways 2, 3 and 4 are equipped with quantity two auxiliary Form C contacts wired to the control cabinet for use by the control.
+- Comms?
+	- Fiber patch panels?
+	- We only have 1 transceiver per switch, but if we do mirrored bits (per the quote, and MOT doesn't have IEC 61850), I believe I'll need two channels (so 2 transceivers per switch)
+	- Ethernet switch only has 2 fiber ports
+		- A port was not reserved for upstream communication to SCADA (fiber, separate connection from ATS-2 to ATS-1)
+			- So in total, we'll have 3 fiber lines running between ATS-2 and ATS-1, 2 for serial MB and 1 for SCADA DNP via TCP
+			- We could use the other fiber port on the RTAC to communicate to SCADA, but we still need 4 fiber ports on the switch
+				- 1 to connect to the RTAC, 2 for MB to ATS-2, and 1 for TCP DNP from ATS-2